image

 Software selection and implementation

 The project manager evaluates various collaboration and productivity tools.
-They select the most appropriate software solutions and oversee their implementation across the organisation.
-This includes coordinating training sessions for employees.
+They select appropriate software solutions and oversee their implementation across the organisation, including training sessions for employees.

 Cost analysis and projections

-A comprehensive cost analysis is conducted, comparing the expenses of remote work setups to traditional office costs.
-The project manager creates projections for potential long-term savings and productivity gains.
+A detailed cost analysis is conducted, comparing the expenses associated with remote work setups to traditional office costs.
+The project manager creates cost-saving projections and potential productivity gains.

 Employee survey and communication

-To ensure a smooth transition, the project manager conducts surveys to understand employee needs and concerns.
-They develop a communication strategy to keep all staff informed about the remote work plan and address any questions or issues.
+To ensure a smooth transition to remote work, the project manager conducts surveys to understand employee needs and concerns.
+They also develop a communication strategy to keep all staff informed about the remote work plan and address any questions or issues.

 8. Deck building